 If you receive communication that material you have submitted has been removed by Useless Media Group pursuant to a Notice, and you believe that removal was in error or not pursuant to a valid copyright claim, you may seek to have the material replaced by submitting a Counter-Notifications to Useless Media Group.

 Counter-Notifications must be submitted by the original uploader or an agent authorized to act on their behalf, such as an attorney.
 After Useless Media Group receives your Counter-Notification, it will forward the Counter-Notification to the party who submitted the original claim of copyright infringement.
 Please note that when Useless Media Group forwards the notice, it will include your personal information.
-By submitting a Counter-Notification, you consent to having your information revealed in this way.
+By submitting a Counter-Notification, you consent to have your information revealed in this way.
 Useless Media Group will not forward the Counter-Notification to any party other than the original claimant.

 To be effective and valid, Counter-Notifications must contain substantially the following: